 These cognitive screening tools are administered by a Health Professional (20 minutes).
 The Montreal Cognitive Assessment (MoCA), Saint Louis Mental Status Examination (SLUMS), Mini-Mental State Examination (MMSE) and Modified Mini-Mental State (3MS) are traditional screening tests of cognitive abilities.

-Psychogeriatric Assessment Scales test evaluates cognitive impairment can be administered by a Clinical Interviewer (40 minutes).
+Psychogeriatric Assessment Scales test evaluates cognitive impairment and can be administered by a Clinical Interviewer (40 minutes).